alfredormz/lmki/README.md

 # LMKI - Let Me Know In

-Provides a minimalist timer inside the command-line terminal and send a macOS notification when the time's up.
+Provides a minimalist timer inside the command-line terminal that sends a macOS notification when the time's up.

 ## Installing